Skip to content

 Create a Workflow

-1. Click the Agentic WorkFlow icon in your browser to open the extension.
+1. Click the Agentic WorkFlow icon in your browser.

 You can automate tasks such as: